 The most crucial aspect of smoke alarms is to properly install them for homes and family.
-This is the first and most important step to make sure that you’re protected.
-This includes knowing how many alarms should be placed in a house and where.
+This is the first and most important step towards protecting yourself and your home.
+This includes knowing how many and where you should place your alarms.

 - If a level of the home does not have a bedroom, install the alarm in the living room or family room, and place it near the stairs to the upper level or in both places.